Tan Tianwei: Academic career

 Tan joined the Department of Biochemical Engineering, Beijing University of Chemical Technology as a faculty member in 1995.
 From 1996 to 2003, he served as the dean of the Department of Biochemical Engineering, College of Chemical Engineering, BUCT.
 In 2001, he was funded by the Ministry of Education Outstanding Young Teacher Teaching and Research Award.
 In 2003, he was awarded the National Outstanding Young Scientist.
-From 2003 to 2007, he served as the fist chairman of the College of Life Science and Technology, BUCT.
+From 2003 to 2007, he served as the first chairman of the College of Life Science and Technology, BUCT.
 Then, he served as the vice president of BUCT from 2007 to 2012.
 He was elected as an academician of the Chinese Academy of Engineering in 2011.
-Since 2021, he serves as the president of BUCT; In June 2022, he was elected the director of the Department of Chemical Engineering, Metallurgy and Materials Engineering, Chinese Academy of Engineering.
+Since 2021, he has served as the president of BUCT; In June 2022, he was elected the director of the Department of Chemical Engineering, Metallurgy and Materials Engineering, Chinese Academy of Engineering.